kingsamchen/anvil/README.md

 anvil tries to improve your user experience in using CMake by providing features like:

 - bootstrapping a new project out of a configured template.
-- a built-in lightweight dependency manager for medium-sized projects.
+- an out-of-box lightweight dependency manager for medium-sized projects.
-- configurable generation & build
+- built-in building scripts for various platforms

 ## Installation